built-on-openfin/workspace-starter/how-to/customize-workspace/docs/what-is-a-platform-provider.md

 # What is a Platform Provider?

-A Platform Provider is one of personas you and your team may fall under (you can be more than one).
+A Platform Provider is one of the personas you and your team may fall under (you can be more than one).

 A Platform Provider is responsible for: